 How to Store and Dispose of This Medicine

-- Keep the medicine in the sealed foil pouch until ready to use.
-Do not use the medicine if the foil pouch has been damaged or opened.
+- Keep the medicine in the original blister or foil package.
+Do not use the medicine if the package has been damaged or opened.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.